eldipa/book-of-gehn/_posts/2018-05-20-Detecting-Penguins.md

 ...     _ = [ax.vlines(132, 0, 1, linestyles='dashed') for ax in axes.flat]
 -->

-### Break it?
+### Broken?

-Well, it is not possible to break AES easily, may be a *dictionary attack*?.
+Well, distinguishing  a encryption from a random string is enough to considere a cipher broken, but trying to get the plaintext from it is another level.

-The 132th plaintext  will remain encrypted, for now.
+The 132th plaintext  will still be a secret, for now.